xingjianleng/DBGA/README.md

-# DBGA: De Bruijn Graph Alignment Tool
+# DBGA: de Bruijn Graph Alignment Tool

 **DBGA** is a Python library with a command line interface (CLI) designed for closely-related sequence alignment.
 It is capable of both global pairwise and multiple sequence alignment.
-DBGA uses De Bruijn graphs with existing alignment algorithms to boost both time and memory efficiency for sequence alignment.
+DBGA uses de Bruijn graphs with existing alignment algorithms to boost both time and memory efficiency for sequence alignment.

 ##  Getting Started

 ### Dependencies

 DBGA installation requires Python 3.8 or newer.
-Additional libraries listed below are also required to run DBGA.
-They can be installed with `pip install .`.
+Additional libraries listed below were used when implementing the DBGA library.

 - [click](https://pypi.org/project/click/)
 - [cogent3](https://pypi.org/project/cogent3/)